Computed Tomography Angiogram (CT Angiogram)

 things don't interfere with the test.

-scoring, or coronary calcium scanning, also uses a CT scan to show how much calcium is in your coronary
+Another test, called a coronary calcium scan, also uses a CT scan to show how much calcium is in your coronary

 arteries.
 This test is for people who have no symptoms of heart disease but may be at risk for getting it.
-For more information, see the medical test
+To learn more, see the topic

 If your doctor suggests a CT